 The secret to amazing pancakes is to let the batter rest before you use it, which allows for even hydration and gives the gluten a chance to relax a bit.
-These mixes, however, have no gluten and are convenience products, so there's no need to let the batter rest.
+These mixes, however, have no gluten but still may benefit from a few minutes.

 Should pancake mix be thin or thick?

 The batter, once prepared, should be thin enough to easily pour and spread onto a hot, greased griddle but not so thin that it runs all over the griddle.
 Aim for it to spread to about 1/4-inch thick.
 If the batter seems too thick, add a little more water or milk.
 If it seems too thin, add a couple more tablespoons of batter.

 Why Trust The Spruce Eats?